 The material is organized into three sections.
-The Definitions section offers a glossary of terms (e.g., happiness, freedom, meaning, forgiveness, acceptance) relevant to the discussion — defined with the precision their importance warrants.
+The Definitions section offers a glossary of terms relevant to the discussion, defined with the precision their importance warrants.
 The Theory section examines the logic and laws that govern the pursuit of happiness.
 Both are freely available here.
-The Practice section, which translates the theory into a structured set of mental exercises, is available for purchase as a book.
+The Practice section, which translates the theory into a structured set of mental exercises, is available for purchase.

 Over the years of my clinical practice, I developed a deep appreciation for the foundational medical ethics principle: “First, do no harm” (primum non nocere).
 It is a precious guideline and, as I discovered, following it is much more challenging than it may seem.
 I am confident that this work meets the challenge — I trust you will find it harmless; I hope you’ll find that it surpasses that bar.

-[ Sidebar: Here’s my attempt, in verse, to bring the two traditions together:
+[Sidebar: Here’s my attempt to bring the two traditions together in verse:

 My Freudian Poem